tenstorrent/tt-buda-demos/CONTRIBUTING.md

 # Contributing to model_demos

 Thank you for your interest in this project.
+We want to make contributing to this project as easy and transparent as possible.

 If you are interested in making a contribution, then please familiarize yourself with our technical contribution standards as set forth in this guide.